-Your best bet to get your pet back is to make sure he’s easily identified.
-If he’s found by someone, then a municipality registration-number, microchip or disc with your name and telephone number on it is his ticket home.
+Make sure your dog is easily identified.
+If he’s found by someone, then a municipality registration-number, microchip or disc with your name and telephone number on makes it easy to trace him back to you.
 Owners of Pedigree dogs and larger breeds should be aware that dogs are often stolen in Dubai to be resold, or to be used for dog-fighting which sadly still takes place in the UAE.
 Please be aware of your dog’s whereabouts at all times.

 (a) dog’s name